Staff profile

 Biography

-I work on the social and cultural history of early modern Europe, with a particular focus on France in the sixteenth and seventeenth centuries.
-Above all my research explores the lived experience and diverse legacies of the French Wars of Religion (1562–1598).
+I work on the social and cultural history of early modern Europe, especially France in the sixteenth and seventeenth centuries, with a particular focus on the Wars of Religion (1562–1598) and their impact.

 My first book, Pierre de L’Estoile and his World in the Wars of Religion, showed how this major diarist’s decisions about preserving or destroying records shaped the way historians have interpreted the period ever since.
-Published by Oxford University Press in the Past & Present book series, it was shortlisted for the R. Gapper Book Prize of the Society for French Studies.
+Published in the Past & Present book series, it was shortlisted for the R. Gapper Book Prize of the Society for French Studies.

 My second book, A Widow's Vengeance after the Wars of Religion: Gender and Justice in Renaissance France, demonstrates how plaintiffs like the powerful widow Renée Chevalier revitalized the practice of justice after the troubles, and reshaped the laws of war in the process.
-This book is forthcoming with Oxford University Press.
 An earlier article on this subject was awarded the Nancy Lyman Roelker Prize by the Sixteenth Century Society.
+My critical edition of the trial records is published with Criminocorpus.
+I have also published public-facing articles on the project with History Today and History Workshop, recorded podcasts with New Books Network and Not Just the Tudors, and been interviewed about it by Criminocorpus.

-Much of my research relies on criminal archives, which give access to people who are otherwise difficult to study in a period when few could sign their name, let alone write at greater length.
-As a result I have developed wider interests in the role of criminal justice in the legal culture of the Old Regime.
-My recent and forthcoming publications on this subject have focused on hearsay and oral evidence, magic and witchcraft, public execution rituals, political crime and sedition, the sexual crimes labelled as ‘sodomy’, and visual depictions of criminal law.
+Much of my research relies on criminal archives, which give access to people who lived at a time when few could sign their name, let alone write at greater length.
+As a result I have developed wider interests in the place of criminal justice in the legal culture of the Old Regime.
+My recent publications on this subject have focused on hearsay and oral evidence, public execution rituals, political justice, quantitative approaches, the sexual crimes labelled as ‘sodomy’ from both macro- and microhistorical perspectives, theft prosecutions, and visual depictions of criminal law.

 I am happy to supervise graduate students working on topics in early modern French history, and in early modern social and cultural history more generally.

 Before I moved to Durham in 2018, I studied as an undergraduate at the University of Cambridge and as a graduate student at the University of Oxford.
-After completing my doctorate, I held a lectureship at Oxford followed by a research fellowship at Trinity College, Cambridge.
-I have also been a visiting research fellow at the Max Planck Institute for Legal History and Legal Theory, Frankfurt am Main, and a visiting professor at the École des hautes études en sciences sociales (EHESS) in Paris.
+After completing my doctorate, I was a departmental lecturer at Oxford then a research fellow at Trinity College, Cambridge.
+I have held visiting positions at the Max Planck Institute for Legal History and Legal Theory, Frankfurt am Main; the Max Weber Centre for Advanced Cultural and Social Studies, University of Erfurt; and the École des hautes études en sciences sociales (EHESS), Paris.
+Among other external roles, I serve as co-editor of the journal French History and a member of the committee of the Society for the Study of French History.

 Publications